SumoLogic/sumologic-documentation/docs/contributing/markdown-cheat-sheet.md

 ### Downloadable Files

-If you have static files for users to download, save them to the `/static/files` folder.
+You can also add files such as custom code, json, yaml, and xml in the `static/files` folder.
 Supported file formats include .json, .js, .doc, and more.
 You link to the file using the file path of `/files` and file name:

 ```md
 ![Download this Terraform](/files/terraform/script.tf)
 ```

-If a file is available from another public Sumo Logic repo, please link to that file instead as a URL link.
+If your file is available from another public Sumo Logic repo, please link to that file instead as a URL link.
+See [Docusaurus Static Assets](https://docusaurus.io/docs/static-assets) for more information.

 ## Tables